-The 2019 Annual General Meeting was held on April 25 in Malmö, Sweden.
-At the Annual General Meeting, 3,905,183 shares were represented, divided among 26 shareholders who participated in person or through a proxy.
-The shares represented corresponded to 30,1 percent of the total number of shares in BE Group.
+The 2020 Annual General Meeting was held on April 29 in Malmö, Sweden, and due to the uncertainties surrounding Covid-19, necessary measures were taken to reduce the risk of spreading the virus.
+At the Annual General Meeting, 2,977,360 shares were represented, divided among 4 shareholders who participated in person or through a proxy.
+The shares represented corresponded to 22.9 percent of the total number of shares in BE Group.

-The Annual General Meeting re-elected Board members Petter Stillström, who was also elected as the Chairman of the Board of Directors, Carina Andersson, Lars Olof Nilsson, Jörgen Zahlin and Mikael Sjölund.
+The Annual General Meeting re-elected Board members Jörgen Zahlin, who was also elected as the Chairman of the Board of Directors, Carina Andersson, Lars Olof Nilsson and Petter Stillström and new election of Mats O Paulsson.
 The accounting firm Öhrlings PricewaterhouseCoopers AB was re-elected as the auditor for the Company.
 Some of the Annual General Meeting's other resolutions were that:

-- in accordance with the proposal by the Board of Directors, to pay a dividend of SEK 1.75 per share for financial year 2018; - to pay Board fees totaling SEK 1,260,000, of which an unchanged SEK 420,000 was to the Chairman of the Board of Directors and SEK 210,000 each to the other members elected by the Annual General Meeting.
-The Annual General Meeting decided that remuneration for work in the audit committee shall be paid in an amount of SEK 150,000;
+- in accordance with the proposal by the Board of Directors, not to pay a dividend for financial year 2019; - to pay Board fees totaling SEK 1,260,000, of which an unchanged SEK 420,000 was to the Chairman of the Board of Directors and SEK 210,000 each to the other members elected by the Annual General Meeting.
+The Annual General Meeting decided that remuneration for work in the audit committee shall be paid in an amount of SEK 150,000; - to adopt guidelines for remuneration of senior executives, which primarily entail that salaries and other remuneration conditions for management shall be on market terms and may consist of the following components: fixed cash salary, variable cash remuneration, pension benefits and other benefits.
+The variable cash remuneration shall be based on predetermined, well-defined and measurable financial criteria for the group and the relevant business area and may amount to not more than 50 percent of the total fixed cash salary during the measurement period for the criteria.
+Where notice of termination is issued by BE Group, fixed cash salary during the period of notice and severance pay may together not exceed an amount equivalent to the fixed cash salary for 12 months.

-- to adopt guidelines for remuneration of senior executives, which primarily entail that salaries and other remuneration conditions for management shall be market-based and that variable remuneration should be at most 50 percent of fixed salary.
-Where notice of termination is issued by BE Group, fixed salary during the period of notice shall not exceed an amount equivalent to at most 12 months' fixed salary; - to authorize the Board of Directors, on one or several occasions and not later than the 2020 Annual General Meeting, to make decisions regarding the transfer of treasury shares for the purpose of financing smaller corporate acquisitions.
+- to authorize the Board of Directors, on one or several occasions and not later than the 2021 Annual General Meeting, to make decisions regarding the transfer of treasury shares for the purpose of financing smaller corporate acquisitions; - to adopt the changes in the Articles of Association.